Mood Disorders and Weather: Exploring the Impact of Rain on Depression and Anxiety

 Adapting Work Environments for Inclement Weather: Best Practices for Promoting Employee Well-being

-Team IIBP Anveshan, Business Psychology, Employee wellbeing, issue 48, Volume 4
+Team IIBP Anveshan, Business Psychology, Employee wellbeing, Issue 48, Volume 4

 You hear the sound of your alarm clock this Monday morning.
 You can see a tremendous thunderstorm outside.
 Your weather app warns of terrible conditions, and you have an essential meeting today that you can’t miss.
 You leap out of bed and consider your options.
 Greetings from the modern workplace, where being adaptable, inventive, and ready for everything entails adjusting …